nnHomoli/SillinessLimiter/README.md

 ## Commands

 #### _/silly-limit_
--- links your account to ip address you are currently on, needs confirmation.
+-- links your account to IP address you are currently on, needs confirmation.
 Can be used with an argument to link a specific IP

 #### _/silly-unlimit_
 -- if linked, it unlinks your account from the currently used IP and needs confirmation.
 Can be used with an argument to unlink a specific IP

 #### _/silly-list_
--- shows the list of linked ips to your account
+-- shows the list of linked IPs to your account

 ![](.README_images/ece83f9d.png)